MusicDataset/md_homepage/content/musics/r/RondoCapricciosoinEMinorOp.14(2)-Felix Mendelssohn.md

 ---
-title: Felix Mendelssohn - Rondo Capriccioso in E Minor Op.
+title: Rondo Capriccioso in E Minor Op.
 14 (2)
 description: This is the description for Rondo Capriccioso in E Minor Op.
 14 by Felix Mendelssohn
 composers: [Felix Mendelssohn]
 periods: [Romantic]